Mid-Career Achievement in Teaching Award

-Eligibility: A tenured, tenure-track, or term faculty member who has 5 to 12 years teaching experience since the start of their independent academic career and has completed a minimum of one academic year of appointment in Iowa State University’s College of Human Sciences.
+Eligibility: Tenure-track, tenured, term faculty or a staff member who has 5 to 12 years teaching experience since the start of their independent academic career and has completed a minimum of one academic year of appointment in Iowa State University’s College of Human Sciences.
 An independent academic career is defined as the start of a tenure-track faculty position.
 Recipients must be Iowa State employees at the time of the College of Human Sciences Awards Ceremony.

 Amount of award: $500

 Number of awards: One per year, although the College of Human Sciences Honors and Awards Committee reserves the right to not select any recipient in a given year.

 Criteria: Evidence of outstanding performance as a teacher, as documented by students and peers.

 - Submissions must be in .pdf form and submitted via email to email@example.com by 11:59pm on the first Tuesday in February.
 Please name your PDF file “Award title, Last name of nominee” before submitting it (ex: Mid-career Achievement in Teaching, Lee).

 - All letters should be on relevant letterhead, addressed to the College of Human Sciences Faculty and Staff Awards Committee, and signed by letter writer.
 Letters should be written specifically for the nomination.